-HB 325 - Makes changes to the Qualified Education Expense Income Tax Credit:
+HB 325 - Qualified Education Expense Income Tax Credit amendments:

-- \$50M credit cap will now be increased annually until January 1, 2018 based on the Consumer Price Index. - The Department no longer needs to require notarized approval from the taxpayer to send notice of the taxpayer's preapproval to the Student Scholarship Organization (SSO). - The taxpayer now has 60 days instead of 30 days after preapproval to make the contribution. - The Department must establish a web-based donation approval process and update the remaining cap amount on its website. - Provides that the donor's tax credit is not affected if preapproval was granted before a sanctioned SSO is removed from the DOE approved SSO list. - Effective for taxable years beginning on or after January 1, 2011.
+- \$50M credit cap will now be increased annually until January 1, 2018 based on the Consumer Price Index. - The taxpayer now has 60 days instead of 30 days after preapproval to make the contribution. - The Department must establish a web-based donation approval process and update the remaining cap amount on its website. - Provides that the donor's tax credit is not affected if preapproval was granted before a sanctioned SSO is removed from the DOE approved SSO list.